sheila-anne/sheila-anne/src/pages/writing-desk/2021-10-10-its-personal-understanding-anxiety.md

 “I think I have … anxiety,” I said with an exhale, looking anywhere but at my therapist.

 Finally, I looked up.
-Her expression was open and neutral, as if I just told her the sky was blue.
+Her expression was open and neutral, as if I told her the sky was blue.
 As I was preparing for this conversation, I had imagined she would gasp and either tell me that I was wrong or that I needed to go on medication straight away.

 Neither of those things happened.